telerik/ajax-docs/controls/multiselect/server-side-programming/events/itemdatabound.md

 1. The **RadMultiSelect** instance that is loading items.
 This argument is of type object, but can be cast to the **RadMultiSelect** type.

-2. A `RadMultiSelectItemEventArgs` object.
+2. An EventArgs object.
 This object has an **Item** property, which provides access to the item that was just bound.
 This item, in turn, has a **DataItem** property, which lets you access the item in the data source to which the **RadMultiSelect** is being bound.

 Use the **ItemDataBound** event handler to make changes to items as they are bound to the data.
 For example, you can set custom attributes based on other fields in the DataItem: